erudit/erudit-ps-documentation/docs/source/tagset/element-month.rst

 * the month of publication of a scientific journal;
 * the month a report is produced;
-* the publication month of an article, ver :ref:`element-pub-date` or of a product, see :ref:`element-product` when used in  :ref:`elemento-front`.
+* the publication month of an article, ver :ref:`element-pub-date` or of a product, see :ref:`element-product` when used in  :ref:`element-front`.

 The allowed values are whole numbers of up to two digits, between 1 and 12 inclusive.

-Month ranges, for example, **Jab - mar** should be identifed in season :ref:`element-season`.
+Month ranges, for example, **Jan - mar** should be identifed in season :ref:`element-season`.

 Examples: